-- Immediate breast reconstruction -- the procedure is performed at the same time as your mastectomy
+- Immediate breast reconstruction, which is performed at the same time as your mastectomy

-- Delayed breast reconstruction -- your procedure is performed at a later date than your mastectomy
+- Delayed breast reconstruction, which is performed after your mastectomy is completed

 Dr. Ali and Dr. Tamir generally recommend undergoing breast reconstruction at the same time as your mastectomy procedure since it expedites the process of restoring a sense of wholeness and femininity following your cancer treatment.
 In addition, immediate breast reconstruction allows Dr. Ali and Dr. Tamir to spare more of your skin and achieve a shorter scar.

 However, there are some instances where it may be more beneficial to delay your breast reconstruction until a later date.
-It is important to understand that both options can deliver the beautiful results you desire.
+It is important to understand that both options can deliver beautiful results.
 In addition, there is no time limit if you choose the delayed reconstruction option.
 You may undergo the procedure even if you received breast cancer treatment many years ago.

 The first phase of this technique typically involves placing a tissue expander into the breast.
 Tissue expanders are temporary, adjustable volume implants that are used to create the new breast mound.
-Saline solution is inserted into the expander gradually over time to achieve the desired result.
-Dr. Ali and Dr. Tamir generally perform these expansions in 1-2 week intervals, and 3-5 expansions are usually required to achieve the desired outcome.
+Saline solution is gradually inserted into the expander over time to achieve the desired result.
+Dr. Ali and Dr. Tamir generally perform these expansions in 1-2-week intervals, and multiple expansions are usually required to achieve the desired outcome.
 The use of tissue expanders allows you to have greater input regarding the final breast size.

 At the end of the expansion phase, Dr. Ali and Dr. Tamir will replace the tissue expander with a breast implant.
 In most instances, this will occur approximately 3 months after your mastectomy and initial placement of the expander.
 However, if chemotherapy is necessary, Dr. Ali and Dr. Tamir will generally wait to replace the expander with an implant until at least one month after the completion of your chemotherapy treatments.
 If radiation therapy is required, you may need to wait up to 6 months before beginning the implant phase of your procedure.

-In some instances, Dr. Ali and Dr. Tamir may recommend performing breast augmentation and/or a breast lift on the other breast during the implant phase of reconstruction.
-This often helps improve breast symmetry, creating a more attractive outcome.
+In some instances, Dr. Ali and Dr. Tamir may recommend performing breast augmentation or a breast lift on the other breast during the implant phase of reconstruction.
+This often helps improve breast symmetry, creating a more complete outcome.

 Flap-based breast reconstruction is a more extensive procedure and will result in the creation of a scar in the donor site as well as in the breast region.
 However, the final result typically looks and feels more natural than implant-based reconstruction procedures.